Basingstoke Town F.C.: History

 The following season saw Basingstoke make another appearance in the FA Cup first round, a 1–0 defeat at Cambridge United; however, after finishing bottom of the renamed National League South, they were relegated to the Premier Division of the Southern League.
 In 2016–17 the club won the Hampshire Senior Cup, beating AFC Bournemouth 7–6 on penalties after the final ended in a 0–0 draw.
 They were placed in the Premier South division at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
 The club finished third-from-bottom of the division in 2018–19 and were relegated to Division One South.
 At the end of the 2020–21 season they were transferred to the South Central Division of the Isthmian League.
 The 2021–22 season saw them finish fifth, qualifying for the promotion play-offs.
 They went on to lose 4–1 to Chertsey Town in the semi-finals.
 In 2022–23 the club were South Central Division champions, earning promotion, as well as winning the North Hampshire Senior Cup with a 3–1 win over Romsey Town and the Hampshire Senior Cup with a 1–0 win against AFC Bournemouth.
 They won the North Hampshire Senior Cup again in 2023–24, beating Romsey Town 4–3 in the final.
 The 2024–25 season saw a third consecutive North Hampshire Senior Cup final against Romsey Town, with Basingstoke winning 6–0.
+In April 2026, Basingstoke won the Hampshire County Cup for the ninth time.